mcibique/vue-testing-examples/README.md

 ### Mocking store for a smart component

-Usually smart component uses a store to access and to update the application state.
-This brings dependencies and coupling which should be mocked out during tests.
+Usually smart components use a store to access and to update the application state.
+This brings dependencies and coupling which should be mocked out during the test.
 Unfortunately, that's not easy to do because a component's logic often depends on a logic in the store.
-If you want to mock it, then your mocks will end up with duplicating the logic of the store in your tests one to one.
+If you want to mock it, then your mock will end up with duplicated logic.

 To keep things DRY, it's easier to test smart component with real store implementation (real actions, mutations and getters).
-If your actions are calling back-end API (they often do), this is necessary to be mocked.
-Let's check this out in following scenario.
+If your actions are calling back-end API (they often do), this should be mocked.
+Let's check this out in the following example.

 The component below is using the store to persist a message.
 The message is also displayed in the title of the component, so it must be retrieved every time it changes.